 The research projects and affiliations with research sponsors, the teaching work, the publications record, the number of master and doctoral graduates have been documented in a brochure that appeared at the occasion of the Institute’s 10th anniversary.
 It offers 51 pages about the first decade of the Institute.

 An event was organized with Prof. Milan Sonka from the University of Iowa giving an inspirational talk about medical vision and graphics in the 1888-imperially impressive auditorium of the University.
 The talk was attended by many University VIPs, and was succeeded by a buffet and an open house at the Institute.

 The 2002-event to celebrate the Institute’s 10-year anniversary with a talk by Prof. Milan Sonka, a project partner in medical vision and graphics activities.

-Prof. Milan Sonka as Keynote Speaker in front of Emperor Franz-Joseph at Graz University of Technology’s Aula.
+Prof. Milan Sonka as Keynote Speaker in front of Emperor Franz-Joseph at Graz University of Technology’s Aula

 Prof. Horst Bischof in full academic regalia in 2014 at the occasion of a promotio sub auspiciis praesidentis rei publicae of his doctoral student Dr. Andi Wendel in the imperial aula of the University.

-The second professorship was for Virtual Reality and was also internationally advertised.
-The position was won by Dieter Schmalstieg, former doctoral candidate, under funding from the Studierstube-project invented by Michael Gervautz and Axel Pinz at the Institute when both were visiting Graz.
-Dieter Schmalstieg also held a tenured position of a.o.
-Professor at Vienna University of Technology and moved to Graz on the 1st of October 2004.
-Especially remarkable is the fact that Dieter Schmalstieg had just won a large START research grant (at the moment the second grant of that kind ever to be awarded in Computer Science) and that he brought this research grant and this fairly large team of researchers with him to Graz.
+The second professorship for Virtual Reality was won by Dieter Schmalstieg, former doctoral candidate under funding from the Studierstube-project invented by Michael Gervautz and Axel Pinz.
+Dieter Schmalstieg's transfer was also from a tenured position as an a.o.Prof. at Vienna University of Technology, and was on the 1st of October 2004.
+He had just won a large START research grant (at the time the second such grant ever awarded in Computer Science).
+He brought this grant and a significant team of researchers to Graz.

-Prof. Dieter Schmalstieg with hair in youthful exuberance
+Prof. Dieter Schmalstieg with hair in youthful exuberance im 2004

 More creative accounting made it possible to attract Gerhard Reitmayr into a 4th professorship on the 1st of June 2009.
 He had spent 5 post-doctoral years at Cambridge University on cutting edge research in Augmented Reality.
-In Vienna he had been a doctoral graduate of Dieter Schmalstieg in Vienna, he was a "grandchild" of the Gervautz-Pinz project Studierstube.
-His professorship focused on Mobile Augmented Reality, a topic that has been cemented at the Institute not only by his arrival, but also by a new Christian-Doppler-Laboratory with a staff of 14 people.
+As a doctoral graduate of Dieter Schmalstieg in Vienna, he was a "grandchild" of the Gervautz-Pinz project Studierstube.
+His professorship focused on "Mobile Augmented Reality".
+This topic was the essence of a new Christian-Doppler-Laboratory with a staff of 14 people.